HubRise/website/content/blog/20240715-google-sheets-dashboard/en/__post.md

 meta:
   title: Build Your Custom Dashboard in Google Sheets | Blog | HubRise
   description: Learn how to create a custom, real-time order dashboard in Google Sheets using HubRise data.
 This step-by-step guide shows you how to centralise and visualise your order data from multiple sources.
-excerpt: Discover how to build a real-time order dashboard in Google Sheets using HubRise data.
-This guide walks you through the process of centralising your order data and creating insightful visualisations, helping you gain valuable insights into your business performance across multiple ordering platforms.
+excerpt: Discover how to build a real-time order dashboard in Google Sheets.
+This guide shows you how to feed a Google Sheet with your HubRise data, helping you gain insights into your business performance across multiple ordering platforms.
 ---

 [//]: # "Photo credits: Dall-E"